ahmed217/batchspawner/README.md

 * Instead of dns names, the nodes are represented by their IP address.
 * In the command of job status, we added force option to return XML status.

 This package also includes WrapSpawner and ProfilesSpawner, which provide mechanisms for runtime configuration of spawners.
-There is no modification yet in this packages.
+There is no modification yet in these packages.

-We assume that you have install anaconda with python version > 3.4.2
+We assume that you have installed anaconda or any virtual local environment with python version > 3.4.2

 ##Installation
 1. get the package from github